LabLamb/lalamove-challenge-iOS/README.md

 This is a trade off to processing power, but it also gives users a better chance to refresh the data from the server.

 Alongside with the cache improvement mentioned above, this smoothens the UX.

+### Unit test
+I have only written unit test for the two VIPER classes, more could be done on the `DeliveryStateHandler` and `DeliveryLocalStorageHandler`.